lockbook/lockbook/docs/design-tech/sharing.md

 ### Share
 `share` is the function used to share a file.
-It accepts a file id, a username, and a share mode and it returns only a success or error.
+It accepts a file id, a username, and a share mode, and it returns only a success or error.
 It fetches the public key for the username and adds a user access key to the file for the user (the file key encrypted with the user's public key).
 The share registers as an unsynced file change and is only uploaded during the next sync.